 To allow for acceptable grades for the busway lanes and in order to minimize impacts to the existing railway, retaining walls will be used in specific locations within the corridor.
-Approximately 60,000 square feet of retaining wall of heights between 2 and 6 feet would be required.
+Approximately 37,000 square feet of retaining wall of heights between 2 and 6 feet would be required, with a total length of 7,782 linear feet.

-Preliminary wall locations are shown in the Plot Maps, Appendix 4 to this document.
-Walls would be constructed of masonry block and/or poured concrete.
+Walls would be constructed of masonry block (keystone) and/or poured concrete.
 Wall forms, where used, may be surfaced with decorative relief, colorized, and/or coated to blend into the landscape, deter graffiti, and assist in cleaning.